u6f6o/ovpn-pia/README.md

 # docker-openvpn-pia
-Alpine docker image with openvpn for pia (https://www.privateinternetaccess.com)
+Alpine docker image with openvpn for pia (https://www.privateinternetaccess.com) and iptable rules to enforce VPN usage.

 ## Usage